-^{31.} We are not estimating the total effect of oil prices on conflict: by focusing on cells with no new infrastructure, we exclude the possibility that conflict causes the construction of new infrastructure.
+^{34.} We are not estimating the total effect of oil prices on conflict: by focusing on cells with no new infrastructure, we exclude the possibility that conflict causes the construction of new infrastructure.
+Our results are robust and, if anything, stronger if we also include in the estimation set cells that switch by adding new infrastructure.